 - Cloth Armor : This is not a bad choice at all.
 I get it when I don't wanna get the 2 points in Safeguard / Iron Will and focus on getting more damage dealing skills.
 I have notes on how to run the Health Potions as well below, I run this going for the Wolves -> Red camp always.

-- Boots of Speed : I ALWAYS run this whenever I solo top.
+- Boots : I ALWAYS run this whenever I solo top.
 Even though he is an amazing jungler, he is also an amazing solo laner.
 Reason being is because of his sustain.
 It's not much but it does contribute because you also have the 3 Health Potions that you buy early on.

 - Doran's Blade : ONLY run this if you are going bottom with another laner.
 I only play included ranked Lee Sin builds sorry, but as far as normal games go it'll still work cause no one will be able to kill you.